-Once sided feedings or two?
+One sided feedings or two?

-This idea is presumably based on the information that the amount of fat in breastmilk increases as the baby drinks more milk from the breast.
-International Breastfeeding Journal 2009;4:7-13 as well as several other studies.
-This increase in fat as more milk is removed from the breast (by pumping) is likely to be true as well as when the baby is on the breast and drinking.
-But this notion has resulted in many mothers running into difficulty with late onset decreased milk supply.
+This idea is presumably based on the information that the amount of fat in breastmilk increases as the baby drinks more milk from the breast, as this study International Breastfeeding Journal 2009;4:7-13, as well as several other studies suggest.
+This increase in fat as more milk is removed from the breast (by pumping) is likely to be true as well when the baby is on the breast and drinking.
+But this notion of feeding the baby on only one breast at each feeding, to follow a “rule”, has resulted in many mothers running into difficulty with late onset decreased milk supply.

 Video 1: This baby is drinking very well from the breast.
-The pause in the chin as the baby opens to the widest, says “I just got a mouthful of milk.”
+The pause in the chin as the baby opens to the widest, says “I just got a mouthful of milk”.
 The longer the pause, the more milk the baby received.

 Video 2: This baby is latched on and sucking but hardly getting any milk from the breast.
 There is no pause in the chin because there is no milk flow.

 Video 3: This baby is in between the other two babies in the above videos, getting some milk but maybe not enough to gain weight quickly.
 Even with an improved latch and breast compression though, the baby is drinking some, but not a lot.
 It would be best if the mother soon switched sides, before the baby starts to fall asleep at the breast.
 Please note, babies do not fall asleep at the breast because breastfeeding is “hard work”.
 This idea that babies fall asleep at the breast because breastfeeding is “hard work” or that they burn “too much energy” breastfeeding is just not true.
 Babies fall asleep when the flow of milk starts to slow, especially if they are only a few weeks old.
-This mistaken notion of breastfeeding tiring out the baby comes from the notion that “babies transfer milk”.
+This mistaken idea of breastfeeding tiring out the baby comes from the notion that “babies transfer milk”.
 No, it is mothers who transfer milk.

-For all the above reasons, it is not a good idea to feed the baby on just one side, to follow a rule.
+In other words, it is not a good idea to feed the baby on just one side, to follow a rule.
 Yes, making sure the baby “finishes” the first side before offering the second can help treat poor weight gain or fussiness in the baby, but rules and breastfeeding do not go together well.
 How does the mother know that the baby is “finished” the first side?
 Because the baby does not drink much from the breast even with breast compression.

-- Decreased weight gain or even weight loss.
+1. Decreased weight gain or even weight loss.
 On the other hand, many babies will continue to gain weight reasonably well.
 This problem, usually, is the problem of the mother who started off with an abundant milk supply and often the milk supply is still fairly good.
-But the baby’s behaviour shows he’s not happy at the breast.
+But the baby’s behaviour shows that something is wrong.
 The real issue is not weight gain or whether the baby is getting enough milk, but the baby’s behaviour at the breast.
-The following 3 frequently made, but incorrect, diagnoses are demonstrated in the following video.
+The following 3 frequently made, but incorrect, diagnoses are demonstrated in the following video 4.

 - Late onset sore nipples, with the baby “biting” or pulling at the breast.
 As well, when flow of milk slows, babies tend to slip down on the nipple, causing the mother nipple pain.